 Rice is a staple in many homes, so it’s no surprise that the question, “can you compost rice?” may pop into people’s minds.
 Since it’s one of the most popular grains worldwide, cooked and uncooked rice waste is prevalent in many homes.
 Studies show that in 2020/2021, we consumed 504 million metric tons of rice globally1.

 Even with the knowledge of composting, sometimes it can be tricky to identify what and what not to add to a compost bin.
-If you’re unsure what to do with leftovers of cooked or uncooked rice, this article will guide you.
+If you’re unsure what to do with cooked or uncooked rice leftovers, this article will guide you.

 A simple search of “can you compost rice?” will direct you to several pages with different answers to this question.
 Although rice is an organic material, the process of composting rice is not as straightforward as many other materials.

-There are many factors you need to put in place before adding cooked rice or uncooked rice to your compost bin.
-One of such factors is the type of compost set-up, and another is your composting knowledge level.
+You need to put many factors in place before adding uncooked or cooked rice to your compost bin.
+One such factor is the type of compost set-up, and another is your composting knowledge level.
 It’s important to be cautious about what you add to your finished compost.

 When it comes to building a traditional compost bin, you need to follow specific rules to prevent unwanted pests.
 Also, the last thing you want is for your compost pile to become a breeding ground for undesirable bacteria.

 As a rule of thumb, avoid adding certain types of cooked rice to your compost pile.
 For instance, fried rice often contains ingredients like meat and oils that can attract unwanted visitors.
 Such ingredients can also prevent the healthy growth of your compost.

 Before adding rice to your compost pile, consider whether it’s cooked rice or uncooked rice.
 The reason for this consideration is that raw rice and cooked rice require slightly different practices.
 As a result, knowing how to add each type to your compost pile will ensure it doesn’t attract rodents.
 Although you can add rice to your compost pile, you should avoid adding large quantities to your compost.